Dr Simon J. Keogh

-Simon's role is to lead and manage the Satellite Data Processing Systems Group.
+Simon's role is to lead and manage the Space Applications and Nowcasting strategic area of Weather Science.

 Simon's current work includes: